Some in GOP dispute Trump, say they’d accept if he loses

 It is highly unusual that a sitting president would express less than complete confidence in the American democracy’s electoral process.
 But Trump also declined four years ago to commit to honoring the election results if his Democratic opponent, Hillary Clinton, won.

-His current Democratic challenger, Joe Biden, was asked about Trump’s comment after landing in Wilmington, Delaware, on Wednesday night.
+Biden, his current Democratic challenger, was asked about Trump’s comment after landing in Wilmington, Delaware, on Wednesday night.

 “What country are we in?”
 Biden asked incredulously, adding: “I’m being facetious.
 Look, he says the most irrational things.
 I don’t know what to say about it.
 But it doesn’t surprise me.”